Absinthe: History

 The precise origin of absinthe is unclear.
 The medical use of wormwood dates back to ancient Egypt and is mentioned in the Ebers Papyrus from around 1550 BC.
 Wormwood extracts and wine-soaked wormwood leaves were used as remedies by the ancient Greeks.
 Moreover, some evidence exists of a wormwood-flavoured wine in ancient Greece called absinthites oinos.
+Lucretius' De Rerum Natura (I, 936–950) says that a drink containing wormwood was given as medicine to children in a cup with honey on the brim to make it drinkable.

 The first evidence of absinthe, in the sense of a distilled spirit containing green anise and fennel, dates to the 18th century.
 According to popular legend, it began as an all-purpose patent remedy created by Dr. Pierre Ordinaire, a French doctor living in Couvet, Switzerland, around 1792 (the exact date varies by account).
 Ordinaire's recipe was passed on to the Henriod sisters of Couvet, who sold it as a medicinal elixir.
 By other accounts, the Henriod sisters may have been making the elixir before Ordinaire's arrival.
 In either case, a certain Major Dubied acquired the formula from the sisters in 1797 and opened the first absinthe distillery named Dubied Père et Fils in Couvet with his son Marcellin and son-in-law Henry-Louis Pernod.
 In 1805, they built a second distillery in Pontarlier, France, under the company name Maison Pernod Fils.
 Pernod Fils remained one of the most popular brands of absinthe until the drink was banned in France in 1914.